MITLibraries/AlmaBarcodeLookup/MIT_README.md

 Adds functionality to Illiad to place holds on items in Alma.
 Intended to support LSA Scan & Deliver service.

 ## Settings
-two additional settings are required
+additional settings
 > **User Primary ID:** The Alma Primary Identified of the user for whom holds will be placed.
 >
+> **office delivery:** Overrides the location code setting. a flag to indicate that the user's office location should be used as the pickup location.
+>
-> **location code for LSA hold shelf:** The Alma Location code for the hold shelf where holds should be delivered.
+> **location code for hold shelf:** The Alma Location code for the hold shelf where holds should be delivered.
+Not applicable for if Office Delivery is selected.
+>

 ## Buttons
 A **"Place LSA Hold"** button has been added to the addon's ribbon.